cbarcl01/CB_BMEG591E-repository/Group_Project/Group_Project.md

 of this relatively unknown early metazoan and as such, some of the analysis was out of scope for this project.

-Our attempts to replicate the BLAT alignment were partially successful, with a reported 99.4% and 98.8% alignment of the ESTs and transcripts respectively when mapped with BLAT, compared to the authors results of 99.4% and 99.2% respectively for the same statistics.
-When running running baa.pl/Isoblat, we identified issues which prevented the generation of the additional two meaningful statistics.
+**Evaluation of Genome Completeness** Our attempts to replicate the BLAT alignment were partially successful, with a reported 99.4% and 98.8% alignment of the ESTs and transcripts respectively when mapped with BLAT, compared to the authors results of 99.4% and 99.2% respectively for the same statistics.
+When running baa.pl/Isoblat, we identified issues which prevented the generation of the additional two meaningful statistics.
 We speculate that this is due to incompatibilities of the tool with its dependencies as Isoblat is no longer regularly maintained and was last updated three years ago.
-Nowadays, tools like GenomeQC \[GenomeQC ref\] are often used for assessment of assembly quality \[maybe add a review ref that says the same?\].
+Nowadays, tools like GenomeQC
+\[GenomeQC ref\] are often used for assessment of assembly quality
+\[maybe add a review ref that says the same?\].

 Our attempts to replicate the alignment using Bowtie2 as a comparison resulted in low alignment scores, all under 60% (55.63% and 53.37% for